-POLICIES AND PROCEDURES FOR PRACTICUM COURSE (ADMININSTRATION AND EDUCATION CONCENTRATIONS AND GRADUATE CERTIFICATES)
+POLICIES AND PROCEDURES FOR PRACTICUM COURSE (MS in Nursing-Comprehensive)

-Students are primarily responsible for identifying and initiating an agreement with their practicum Preceptor and site, but assistance is provided by both Faculty and the Clinical Coordination Team when needed.
-Practicum preceptors should be either a Nurse Administrator or Nurse Educator dependent on the concentration.
+Students are primarily responsible for identifying and initiating an agreement with their practicum course preceptors and sites, but assistance is provided by both Faculty and the Clinical Coordination Team as needed.
 Once initiated, the Clinical Coordination Team will formalize all necessary contractual agreements.
-Due to the potential extended period of time needed to establish a formal agreement between multiple parties (student, Preceptor, Edgewood College, practicum setting), students must notify the Clinical Coordination Team of their desired Preceptor and practice setting AT LEAST 90 days prior to the start of their experience via the MS in Nursing Student Practicum Preceptor Form (See Appendix E).
+Due to the potential extended period of time needed to establish a formal agreement between multiple parties (student, preceptors, Edgewood College, practice settings), students must notify the Clinical Coordination Team of their desired preceptors and practice settings AT LEAST 90 days prior to the start of their experience via the MS in Nursing Student Practicum Preceptor Form (See Appendix E).
 Following this notification, students must anticipate follow-up communication from the Clinical Coordination Team regarding site-specific requirements needing completion prior to beginning the rotation.
 If Preceptor/practicum setting guidelines are not completed by date specified, students are at risk for not being able to remain in the upcoming practicum course.
 Preceptors and practicum settings are subject to the approval by the Instructor of Record for the practicum course (in consultation with the clinical placement team) to ensure that assignments are based on the specific educational needs of the student.

-Once the Instructor of Record approves a student's Preceptor and practicum setting, the student:
+Once the Instructor of Record approves a student's Preceptors and practicum settings, the student:

-- works through the Clinical Coordination Team to ensure that all documentation is complete and approved for the practicum site. - drafts and submits their resume and objectives for the practicum experience to their Instructor of Record prior to the beginning of the practicum course.
+- 1. works through the Clinical Coordination Team to ensure that all documentation is complete and approved for the practicum site. - 2. drafts and submits their resume and objectives for the practicum experience to their Instructor of Record prior to the beginning of the practicum course.
 Objectives must be measurable, realistic, and individualized.
-The Instructor of Record will review them and provide feedback BEFORE submission to the Preceptor. - 3. drafts and submits a Preceptor Memorandum of Understanding form to their Instructor of Record to review, discuss, and approve (Appendix C). - 4. schedules a meeting with the Preceptor to discuss resume, objectives for the practicum experience, schedule, and Preceptor Memorandum of Understanding form (this form must be signed by preceptor).
-The mutually agreed upon schedule must lead to the accumulation of AT LEAST 180 hours each semester (note that MSN-Education students must accumulate hours in both a nursing focused and an education focused experience).
-Importantly, the School of Nursing recognizes that many students need to continue outside employment while completing practicum rotations, however, preceptors and practicum settings may not be able to accommodate students' work schedules. - 5. submits to Instructor of Record all necessary documentation for student file (final resume, objectives, schedule, and Preceptor Memorandum of Understanding form). - students are responsible for meeting all compliance requirements prior to beginning their practicum experience.
-These compliance requirements include attendance at HIPPA classes, computer-training, fire and safety protocol, adhering to agency dress code, etc.

-7. students completing practicum rotations outside of their licensed state are required to obtain a current license for the state in which they are completing their practicum.
+The Instructor of Record will review them and provide feedback BEFORE submission to the preceptor(s). - 3. drafts and submits a Preceptor Memorandum of Understanding form to their Instructor of Record to review, discuss, and approve (Appendix C). - 4. schedules a meeting with each preceptor to discuss resume, objectives for the practicum experience, schedule, and Preceptor Memorandum of Understanding form (this form must be signed by each preceptor).
+The mutually agreed upon schedule must lead to the accumulation of AT LEAST 180 hours.
+Please note that all MS in Nursing Comprehensive students must accumulate hours in both an advanced clinical-focused (i.e., practice setting includes activities where the student engages in complex care such as advanced wound care; care of ventilator-dependent patients) and an advanced role-specific experience (e.g., leadership/management; nurse education/staff development).
+Importantly, the School of Nursing recognizes that many students need to continue outside employment while completing practicum rotations, however, preceptors and practicum settings may not be able to accommodate students' work schedules. - 5. submits to Instructor of Record all necessary documentation for student file (final resume, objectives, schedule, and Preceptor Memorandum of Understanding form). - 6. students are responsible for meeting all compliance requirements prior to beginning their practicum experience.
+These compliance requirements include attendance at HIPPA classes, computer-training, fire and safety protocol, adhering to agency dress code, etc. - 7. students completing practicum rotations outside of their licensed state are required to obtain a current license for the state in which they are completing their practicum.